The perfect meeting

 The meeting invitation is the place where you should include the answers to these points.
 The minimum information necessary is time, participants, location, transport and purpose.

-Scandic's new Taste Break, available at Swedish hotels, with influences from international cuisine
+Scandic's Taste Break, served in the afternoon.
+The photo shows the Taste Break available at Swedish hotels, with influences from international cuisine

 Rules for a more enjoyable meeting